The generalized work function algorithm is competitive for the generalized 2-server problem: Preliminaries

 Rewriting we get

 This gives an upper bound for the cost of $\WFA_{\lambda}$ for serving some single request $r$.
 Let $q$ be the point where the algorithm ends after serving $\roo$.
-Summing-up over all requests in $\roo$ we get that the total cost for $\WFA_{\lambda}$ is at most \end{proof}
+Summing up over all requests in $\roo$ we get that the total cost for $\WFA_{\lambda}$ is at most \end{proof}